paavkar/DiscordNETBot/README.md

     "ApiKey": "<YOUR_GOOGLE_CUSTOM_SEARCH_API_KEY>",
     "SearchEngineId": "YOUR_GOOGLE_SEARCH_ENGINE_ID"
   },
-  "AllowGoogleSearch": true
+  "AllowGoogleSearch": true,
+  "RedisConnection": "<REDIS_CONNECTION_STRING>"
 }
 ```
-The `GuildId` and `VoiceId` values are of type `ulong` that you need to copy from your Discord server.
+The `GuildId`, `VoiceId` and `TextChannelId` values are of type `ulong` that you need to copy from your Discord server.

 `VoiceId` is used when connecting the bot to a Voice Channel.

+`TextChannelId` is currently used for Redis Pub/Sub testing.

 You can get the `ModelId` from [Ollama](https://ollama.com/search) search.